clopca/cdk-vpclattice-alpha/API.md

 - *Implements:* <a href="#cdk-vpclattice-alpha.ITargetGroup">ITargetGroup</a>

-Properties for a Target Group, Only supply one of instancetargets, lambdaTargets, albTargets, ipTargets.
+Properties for a Target Group, Only supply one of instanceTargets, lambdaTargets, albTargets, ipTargets.

 #### Initializers <a name="Initializers" id="cdk-vpclattice-alpha.TargetGroupBase.Initializer"></a>